Information and communications technology in Kosovo

 Information and communication technology (ICT) in Kosovo has experienced a remarkable development since 1999.
 From being almost non-existent 10 years ago, Kosovar companies in the information technology (IT) domain offer today wide range of ICT services to their customers both local as well as to foreign companies.
 Kosovo has the youngest population in Europe, with advanced knowledge in ICT.

 Today, public and private education institutions in the IT field, through certified learning curricula by companies such as CISCO and Microsoft, provide education to thousands of young Kosovars while the demand for this form of training is still rising.

 Kosovo has two authorized mobile network operators and is the only country in the region not having awarded any UMTS license.
 Kosovo has neither awarded licenses for fixed wireless access, nor made the 900 and 1800 MHz bands technology neutral.
 Currently around 1,200,000 customers of "Vala" Post and Telecom of Kosovo (PTK).
 As of March 2007 the second GSM license granted to IPKO – Telekom Slovenije.
 Currently IPKO has over 1,000,000 users.
-Following the Brussels Agreement, Kosovo has its own telephone dialing code: 383.
-Before this assignment, network operators in Kosovo used either 387 (Monaco) or 386 (Slovenia).
+Following the Brussels Agreement, Kosovo has its own telephone dialing code: +383.
+Before this assignment, network operators in Kosovo used either +377 (Monaco) or +386 (Slovenia).
 All other codes were to have been superseded by the new code on 15 January 2017, but some are still in use.

 The infrastructure of ICT sector in Kosovo is mainly built of microwave network, optic and coaxial cable (DOCSIS).
-The telecom industry is liberalized and legislation is introduced adopting European unionregulatory principles and promoting competition.
+The telecom industry is liberalized and legislation is introduced adopting European Union regulatory principles and promoting competition.
 Some of the main internet providers are PTK, IPKO, Kujtesa and Artmotion.